LindirQuenya/fpdocker/README.md

  - The Pulseaudio authentication cookie is available in `/home/$USER/.config/pulse/`.

 The above assumptions are not hard rules: I expect that all sufficiently advanced users will find it easy to rewrite my scripts to fit their environments.
 I only detail the environment that I have configured it for, and that I expect the defaults to work in.

+If you do customize the scripts, please send me a pull request!
+I would love to incorporate your changes.